 $v \cdot u = \sum_{i=0}^{n} v_i \cdot u_i$.

 If we are dealing with normalized vectors, then we can directly find out the cosine between them by just taking the algebraic dot product.
 So, we have to make sure our surface normal and the light source direction are normalized.
-Another think to notice is, that because the cosine is negative for larger angles, we want to use only the positive values of the cosine.
+Another thing to notice is, that because the cosine is negative for larger angles, we want to use only the positive values of the cosine.
 Otherwise we would subtract the light, if the light source is on the other side of the material.
 This becomes even more important when we add other terms to the equation.

 This is the main idea behind the Lambert lighting model that models the diffuse reflection of light.
 Now, in order to determine the actual color, we need to know two things: